 - The option to notify the submitter will still be available to you, however, if you decide to provide a custom message, the identical message will be sent to all of the selected submitters.

 - The most important change is that you will no longer have the ability to see the submitted and updated amounts for fields that require confirmation on state change.
-Instead, you will be asked if you have verified all relevant values and must click a checkbox indicating you have.
-You will not be able to proceed until you do.
+Instead, you will be informed how many submissions have fields that require confirmation and you will need to assert that you have verified all relevant values.
+You will not be able to proceed with the batch state change until you do.

 Accessing Submission Details